inesarmadabras/feedreaderTests/README.md

 This project is a web-based application that reads RSS feeds.
 It uses the framework [Jasmine](http://jasmine.github.io/).

+###Jasmine?
+Jasmine is a behavior-driven development framework for testing JavaScript code.
+It does not depend on any other JavaScript frameworks.
+It does not require a DOM.
+And it has a clean, obvious syntax so that you can easily write tests.

 ## How to run?

 Download repository to your computer.
 Open file index.html in browser.
 The test results will be displayed at the bottom of the page.